juanmiguelnz/az-400-devops/README.md

 * Patch - Introduces backward compatible bug fixes but not new features.
 * -Suffix - identifies the package as a pre-release (ex.
 1.0.0-beta1)

+Azure Artifacts
+- A repository in Azure DevOps where you can manage the dependencies for you codebase.
+- Stores artifacts and binaries.

+Security Scanning
+- During the build process, you can integrate external tools that scans the packages and gives feedback.
+During the CD process, the tool uses the build artifacts and performs scans (Ex.
+WhiteSource Bolt and Black Duck).

 ### 7. Define and implement a continuous delivery and release management strategy (10-15%)